ckan/ckan/doc/extensions/signals.rst

 This information may be quite handy, if you want to define custom signals inside your extension.
-Just use ``ckanext`` namespace and call its method ``signal`` in order to create new(or get existing) signal.
+Just use ``ckanext`` namespace and call its method ``signal`` in order to create a new signal (or get an existing one).
 In order to avoid name collisions and unexpected behavior, always use your plugin's name as prefix for the signal.::

   # ckanext-custom/ckanext/custom/signals.py